odisce/phenomis/README.md

 # **phenomis**: An R package for post-processing and univariate analysis

-The **phenomis** package has now been accepted on Bioconductor
+The **phenomis** package has now been accepted on Bioconductor:
 <https://bioconductor.org/packages/phenomis/>.

-Please download the latest version with the classical Bioconductor
+Please **download the latest version** with the classical Bioconductor
 commands:

     if (!require("BiocManager", quietly = TRUE))